Eppo-exp/eppo-docs/docs/data-management/properties.md

 ## Entity Properties

 Entity Properties define additional details about the given entity that do not change.
 For example, a consumer entity could have properties to describe their primary country, marital status, or age.
-Entity Properties can be used to create Segments and can be used to split or filter experiment results.
+Entity Properties can be used to create Segments and to split or filter experiment results.

 Each Entity can only have one value for a given property.
 If you will be using properties that change often, we recommend using Assignment or Metric Properties.